 PhD student in Machine Learning at the Department of Software Engineering and Theoretical Computer Science, TU Berlin, working on using human inductive biases to align and improve neural network representations, with a focus on low data regimes.

-2021- | PhD, Machine Learning, Machine Learning Group & BIFOLD, TU Berlin, Germany
+2021-2025 | PhD Machine Learning Machine Learning Group & BIFOLD, TU Berlin, Germany

-2021- | Guest researcher, Computational Cognitive Neuroscience ViCCo Group, Max Planck Insitute for Human Cognitive and Brain Sciences, Germany
+2021-2024 | Guest Researcher, Computational Cognitive Neuroscience ViCCo Group, Max Planck Insitute for Human Cognitive and Brain Sciences, Germany

-2020-2021 | Research Assistant (RA), Computational Cognitive Neuroscience ViCCo Group, Max Planck Insitute for Human Cognitive and Brain Sciences, Germany
+2020-2021 | Research Associate, Computational Cognitive Neuroscience ViCCo Group, Max Planck Insitute for Human Cognitive and Brain Sciences, Germany

 2018-2020 | M.Sc.
 IT & Cognition Department of Computer Science, University of Copenhagen, Denmark – Thesis: Subjective Question Answering: Deciphering the inner workings of Transformers in the realm of subjectivity